Induction of Estrus in Goats

 The Animal Medicinal Drug Use Clarification Act of 1994 (AMDUCA) places limits on extra-label drug usage in food-producing animals in the USA and restricts extra-label use to animals that are suffering or in danger of death.
 Under AMDUCA, pharmaceuticals cannot be used to alter reproduction for production purposes, and the following comments about manipulating reproduction are provided for use in countries outside the USA.

 If the corpus luteum is functional, a synthetic PGF2α analogue will induce estrus; however, this is not effective during anestrus.
 Additionally, it may provoke short cycles that tend to be seen normally at the beginning of the season.
 Melatonin implants may also be used to produce short-day effects and induce sexual activity in both does and bucks.

 Progestagen treatment, followed by administration of FSH or pregnant mare serum gonadotropin (PMSG), will cause out-of-season estrous activity.
 Good conception rates can be achieved with this system, and fixed-time insemination is feasible, but these products (FSH and PMSG) are not approved for use in goats.
-Progestagen treatment can be in the form of injections with an oily base every 3 days, impregnated vaginal sponges (eg, flurogestone acetate or methyl acetoxyprogesterone), norgestomet implants, oral administration of melengestrol acetate, or a CIDR (which is a form of progestagen-impregnated silastic for vaginal use).
+Progestagen treatment can be in the form of injections with an oily base every 3 days, impregnated vaginal sponges (eg, flurogestone acetate or methyl acetoxyprogesterone), norgestomet implants, oral administration of melengestrol acetate, or a controlled intravaginal drug-releasing device, or CIDR (which is a form of progestagen-impregnated silastic for vaginal use).
 A commercial product marketed for use in swine containing both PMSG and human chorionic gonadotropin will also cause does to cycle outside the normal breeding season when administered at the end of progestagen treatment.